WRFan/jailbreak10.3.3/README.md

 where "accessKey" is obviously a string generated by the server to allow you to download the programme, short-lived so as to prevent people from posting direct download links on the internet.

-This ipa is properly signed, can be also copied to other phones and whatsapp (or whatever you download) will work in an unjailbroken state.
-Get the whatsapp install dir:
+This ipa is properly signed, can be also copied to other phones, the downloaded app will work in an unjailbroken state.
+Get the Whatsapp install dir:

 	getappdir net.whatsapp.WhatsApp

 	/private/var/containers/Bundle/Application/XXX/WhatsApp.app

-delete WhatsApp.app folder, unzip .ipa, there's a "WhatsApp.app" folder inside, copy it to the original location, reboot (!!!)
+delete WhatsApp.app folder, unzip .ipa, there's a "WhatsApp.app" folder inside, move it to the original location, reboot (!!!)
 Reboot is important (even if Whatsapp wasn't running when you replaced the files!), otherwise you'll get tons of errors and Whatsapp will crash.

 Talking about certificates, we still need a certificate for Safari.
 There's no SSL Pinning on Safari, but it still requires a valid certificate for https connections thru a proxy, as any other browser out there does.
 This poses a problem, which is not iPhone related.
 A HUGE problem.
 Every single browser out there (and every single browser version) has different requirements concerning security.
 So creating a certificate for your proxy that works across all browsers is nearly impossible.
 You have to consider IE 8 (WinXP), IE 11 (Win 10), Firefox, Chrome, and Safari.
 It took me some time to create a certificate that was working in all versions of IE + Firefox.
 Then I get this damn phone, Safari doesn't like the certificate.
 Apple and their damn security...

 So first, how do you install a certificate on an iPhone?
 Just put it onto your local web server, navigate with Safari to it and click on it.
 It will be added, but it still needs to be enabled in the iPhone settings (Settings -> General -> About -> Certificate Trust Settings).
 Stupid iTunes does not backup this properly, so you restore iPhone, you may have to redownload the certificate.

 So Safari was refusing to use my cert, while IE and Firefox had no problems with it.
 Generally speaking, IE requires least security, FF is annoying, but Safari is insane.
 Can't talk about Chrome.
+Isn't Chrome just a Safari rip-off for Windows?

-So I messed around and got Safari to accept the cert by changing the md5 digest to sha1 and "basicConstraints" to "CA:true", but I think, it was md5 that was causing the problem.
+So I messed around and got Safari to accept the cert by changing md5 digest to sha1 and "basicConstraints" to "CA:true", but I think, the problem was md5.
 Newer iPhones have even tighter security, there's an Apple page that talks about this.

 While checking the net on this issue I stumbled across this page: